 The bottom line is this: if you work in almost any industry with a global reach, your secret weapon will be to understand what Chinese people want.
 When you have studied abroad in China, you have an edge in the job market, something many students have experienced even much to their own astonishment:

 One of the things I could never have imagined beforehand is how much this experience of studying abroad in China contributed towards and benefited my career.
 I started to look for summer jobs and internships when I knew that I am coming to study here.
-I sent three applications to different places and I got all the jobs -all three!
+I sent three applications to different places and I got all the jobs – all three!

 2. Explore one of the world’s oldest civilizations

 We look at China’s current achievements and plans like these 30 massive infrastructure projects